gpstar81/GPStar-proton-pack/POWER.md

 There is also the matter of how long you may wish to run your pack.
 For those who "troop" or will use theirs for events, you need a long runtime which is a factor of the battery's Amp-Hour rating (typically stated in mAh).
 Some typical power draws from the devices are as follows, which adds up to ~0.6A for the base components minus your audio amp of choice for the pack.

-- Pack: 0.14-0.25 A - Measured using the line-out from the WavTrigger to a standalone amplifier
+- Pack: 0.14-0.25 A - Measured using the line-out from the WAV Trigger to a standalone amplifier
-- Wand: 0.08-0.27 A - Measured using the built-in amplifier on the WavTrigger
+- Wand: 0.08-0.27 A - Measured using the built-in amplifier on the WAV Trigger

 ## Warning